vik37/vik37/README.md

 🔹 [Ksenija Web App - Repo](https://github.com/vik37/ksenija_webapp) <br>
 > - **Short description:**<br>
 > My first experience was making an app for someone else (A former colleague while I worked as a video editor, 2008-12, and book writer).
 Building a full-fledged application with .Net.
-Architecture: N-Tier - Layers, MSSSQL and Angular, **Technologies**: *(.NET 3.1, .NET Web API, MSSQL, Entity Framework, Identity Framework, Bearer Jwt Token, Angular, HTML, CSS, Bootstrap )*
+Architecture: N-Tier - Layers, MSSSQL and Angular, **Technologies**: *(.NET Core 3.1, .NET Web API, MSSQL, Entity Framework, Identity Framework, Bearer Jwt Token, Angular, HTML, CSS, Bootstrap )*

 :heavy_exclamation_mark: *The application was shut down after 2 years of work, and this is part of the code based on my experience.*